hxtree/galaxyops/platform/README.md

 Mongoose

 - TypeORM has poor support for MongoDB; it's more for RDMS.
+Using and ORM is a bit too lambdalith.